greasonek/reading-notes/code-102/class-05.md

 ## What is CSS?

+CSS is important for the presentation of a website, controls the way a user views the page and is therefore one of the most important parts of the website in terms of marketing and user experience.

 > Cascade Style Sheets - controls how the html will look; presentaion;

 - change color, size create layout (ex. have main content area with sidebar for related ifo); create animation